shakilamoosavi/VueTestCountries/README.md

   - [Run on docker](#start-docker)
 - [normal Test](#normal-test)

+# Important Note
+- if you living in **Iran** please use vpn to can acess to Api Server
 # Featuers
 ## SSR Rendering with Nuxt
 all page compile on server and we use nuxt-links for client and server side support of pages